mihonapp/website/website/src/docs/guides/backups.md

 :::

 ## Restoring a backup
-Restore a supported backup file in <nav to="data-and-storage"> settings.
+Restore a compatible backup file in <nav to="data-and-storage">.

 ::: tip
 To ensure a smooth restoration process, remember to: